-The NanGate Open Cell Library is a generic open-source, standard-cell library for research, testing, and exploring EDA flows.
-This library is purposely non-manufacturable.
+The Silvaco (formerly NanGate) Open-Cell Libraries are generic open-source, standard-cell libraries for research, testing, and exploring EDA flows.
+These libraries are purposely non-manufacturable.

-This library is contributed to Si2 for open use by NanGate to demonstrate their tools.
-It’s for demonstration purposes only, not commercial use.
+The libraries are contributed to Si2 for open use by Silvaco to demonstrate their tools.
+They are for demonstration purposes only, not commercial use.

-The library is intended to aid university research programs and organizations such as Si2 to develop flows and circuits, and exercise new algorithms.
-In its first release, the Open Cell Library contains 38 different functions, ranging from buffers to scan flip-flops with set and reset.
+The libraries are intended to aid university research programs and organizations such as Si2 to develop flows and circuits, and exercise new algorithms.
+In its first release, the Open-Cell Library contains 38 different functions, ranging from buffers to scan flip-flops with set and reset.
 All cell functions come in multiple drive strength variants end up with more than 100 different cells in the library.

-Because the library was generated using a non-optimized Open PDK, it was not created to be an optimized library for any real-life applications.
+Because the libraries were generated using a non-optimized Open PDK, they are not created to be an optimized libraries for any real-life applications.